• 0Shopping Cart

 • Basic knots

-This class is identical to the NCCCO rigging signal person class but without the certification.
-Each participant will receive certificate of completion and a photo ID card.
+This class is identical to the NCCCO rigger and signalperson certification class but without the extra cost of certification.
+Each participant will receive a certificate of completion and a photo ID card.

 Got a Question?